 Substitutions and Variations

-- Instead of individual spices, use pumpkin pie spice blend or try Five Spice.
+- Instead of individual spices, use pumpkin pie spice blend or try Five Spice (it's terrific).

-- Make spicy candied pecans by adding cayenne pepper or ground chipotle pepper for a Southwestern twist.
+- Make spicy pecans by adding cayenne pepper or ground chipotle pepper for a Southwestern twist.

 - Try golden monk fruit for lower sugar.